NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

 order by frequency;
 ````

-7. DETERMINE THE MOST COMMON TYPES OF JOBS PERFORMED AND THEIR FREQUENCY
+**7. DETERMINE THE MOST COMMON TYPES OF JOBS PERFORMED AND THEIR FREQUENCY**
 ````sql
 select count(Description) as Frequency, Description as Job_type, Job.JobID
 from Job